thaliaarchi/abstracting-abstract-machines/rae/notes.md

 Effect handlers allow for multiple resumptions and storing resumptions.
 It uses delimited continuations.

+Algebraic effects are dynamically resolved, wrt the effect user, and lexically scoped, wrt the caller.

 ## Discussion

 Relevant types would be useful to require that `resume`, the delimited